hungtuchen/relay-chat/README.md

 # Relay Chat

-**I no longer maintain this project since it's a demonstration, you can fork you own and play with it**
+**I no longer maintain this project.
+Since it is a demonstration, you can still fork and play with it**

 ## Installation